PaulRBerg/CoinMarketCap-Desktop/README.md

 # For Developers

 Contributions are welcome!
-Please help me make *CoinMarketCap Desktop* the best app for cryptocurrency price tracking.
+Please help me make *CoinMarketCap Desktop* the best app for cryptocurrency tracking.
 For feature requests and bug reports please [submit an issue](https://github.com/PaulRBerg/CoinMarketCap-Desktop/issues/new?labels=bug) or get in touch with me on [Gitter][1] or Twitter [@PaulRBerg](https://twitter.com/PaulRberg).

 ## Build